-Cobra SignPro CNC router comes with brushless AC servo motors attached with planetary gearboxes.
+The Cobra SignPro CNC router comes with brushless AC servo motors attached to planetary gearboxes.
 This gearbox produces good holding torque that is required during heavy-duty CNC machining.

 Its servo motors are powerful enough to achieve a rapid traverse of 2,500 RPM and a cutting speed of 1,500 RPM.

 CAMaster provides a 10 hp HSD automatic tool changer (ATC) spindle as standard with Cobra SignPro CNC router.

 For the ATC spindle, you need to consider a linear tool rack or rotary tool carousel for quick tool access.